tskit-dev/msprime/docs/tutorial.rst

    :width: 200px
    :alt: A simple coalescent tree

-(We have supressed the node time labels here for clarity.)
+(We have suppressed the node time labels here for clarity.)
 We can see that these trees share a great deal of their structure, but that there are also important differences between the trees.

 .. warning:: Do not store the values returned from the
-    :meth:`~msprime.TreeSequence.sparse_trees` iterator in a list and operate on them afterwards!
+    :meth:`~msprime.TreeSequence.trees` iterator in a list and operate on them afterwards!
 For efficiency reasons ``msprime`` uses the same instance of :class:`msprime.SparseTree` for each tree in the sequence and updates the internal state for each new tree.
 Therefore, if you store